SWIFTSIM/SWIFT/README.md

 considering the tests/testGreeting case.

 Any contributions that fail any of the automated tests will not be accepted.
-Contributions that include tests of the proposed modules are highly encouraged.
+Contributions that include tests of the proposed modules (or any current ones!) are highly encouraged.

 ```
  Welcome to the cosmological hydrodynamical code